Trump impeached after Capitol riot in historic second charge

 During the debate, some Republicans repeated the falsehoods spread by Trump about the election and argued that the president has been treated unfairly by Democrats from the day he took office.

-Other Republicans argued the impeachment was a rushed sham and complained about a double standard applied to his supporters but not to the liberal left.
+Other Republicans argued the impeachment was a rushed sham and complained about a double standard applied to his supporters but not to liberals.
 Some simply appealed for the nation to move on.

 Rep. Maxine Waters, D-Calif., contended that Trump was "capable of starting a civil war."

-Conviction and removal of Trump would require a two-thirds vote in the Senate, which will be evenly divided.
-Republican Sen. Pat Toomey of Pennsylvania joined Sen. Lisa Murkowski of Alaska over the weekend in calling for Trump to "go away as soon as possible."
+Conviction and removal of Trump would require a two-thirds vote in the Senate, which will be evenly divided between the parties.

 Fending off concerns that an impeachment trial would bog down his first days in office, Biden is encouraging senators to divide their time between taking up his priorities of confirming his nominees and approving COVID-19 relief while also conducting the trial.